 Size: 77,910 km²

 Language: Scotland has three official languages: English, Gaelic and Scots.
 Gaelic and Scots are minority languages, while English is spoken throughout the country.
+You’ll most likely hear Gaelic spoken in the Outer Hebrides.

 Currency: Pound Stirling [GBP].
 Scotland accepts debit and Visa/Mastercard at most places and contactless payments are available.
 Carry cash, especially in the smaller towns where they may not accept card payments.
+I recommend carrying £100-£200 (a mixture of notes and coins).

 Climate: There is a saying in Scotland: if you don’t like the weather, just wait half an hour!
 The weather here is changeable, so packing layers is recommended.
+If you’re wondering if it rains all the time in Scotland, I recommend reading this article.

 Best time to visit: Personally I think April/May [spring] or September/October [autumn] are the best months to visit Scotland.
 The weather is nice, the colours are beautiful and there are less tourists around.